Timeline of women's suffrage in the United States: 1870s

 1870: The Utah Territory grants suffrage to women.

+1870: The first women to vote under a dedicated women's suffrage law takes place in Utah on February 14, 1870 by Seraph Young.

 1870: The 15th Amendment to the U.S. Constitution is adopted.
 The amendment holds that neither the United States nor any State can deny the right to vote "on account of race, color, or previous condition of servitude," leaving open the right of States to deny the right to vote on account of sex.
 Susan B. Anthony and Elizabeth Cady Stanton oppose the amendment.
 Many of their former allies in the abolitionist movement, including Lucy Stone, support the amendment.

 1871: Victoria Woodhull speaks to the Judiciary Committee of the U.S. House of Representatives, arguing that women have the right to vote under the Fourteenth Amendment to the U.S. Constitution, but the committee does not agree.

 1871: The Anti-Suffrage Society is formed.

 1872: A suffrage proposal before the Dakota Territory legislature loses by one vote.

 1872: Susan B. Anthony registers and votes in Rochester, New York, arguing that the Fourteenth Amendment to the U.S. Constitution gives her that right.
 However, she is arrested a few days later.
 Victoria Woodhull was the first female to run for President of the United States, nominated by the Equal Rights Party, with a platform supporting women's suffrage and equal rights.